bclous/SwiftUIKitUI/README.md

 childView
     .pinTop(padding: 20, respectsSafeArea: true)
-    .pinBottom(padding: 20, repectsSafeArea: true)
+    .pinBottom(padding: 20)
 ```

 ## Beyond Layout
-Making programmatic AutoLayout easy is the superpower of SwiftUIKitUI, but there's some other features sprinkled on top of UIView, UIStackView, UILabel, and UIImageView that allow you to layout and configure your views all in one chained method, keeping your code clean and readable while allowing you to build quickly.
+Making programmatic AutoLayout easy is the superpower of SUIKUI, but there's some other features sprinkled on top of UIView, UIStackView, UILabel, and UIImageView that allow you to layout and configure your views all in one chained method, keeping your code clean and readable while allowing you to build quickly.
 <br />

 ### UIView